 Symbolically generalized communication media are also called “success media” because they increase the probability of a communicative offering being accepted.
 For instance, monetary payment is the symbolically generalized communication media (SGCM) of the economy.
 If a person desires something and asking for it isn’t enough, then money can be offered.
-Of course the money can be reject, but money increases the probability of getting a yes.
-In politics, when simply asking for something to happen, as in asking citizens to pay taxes, isn’t enough, politics uses its power, which is backed up by the possibility of force.
-Taxes can be forcefully taken because the political system has guns and jails, and people accept the legitimacy of the political system’s use of its guns and jails.
-Power is the “success media” of the political system.
+Of course the money can be rejected, but money increases the probability of getting a yes.
+Similarly, in politics, when simply asking for something to happen, as in asking citizens to pay taxes, isn’t enough, politics uses its power, which is backed up by the possibility of force.
+Taxes can be forcefully taken because the political system has guns and prisons, and the vast majority of people accept the legitimacy of the political system’s use of its guns and jails.
+Power, then, is the “success media” of the political system.

 There are only two possible responses to any communicative offering: yes or no. It’s a two-sided form.
 A yes means communication can continue, while a no means some other tack must be taken–a new communicative offering, such as more money or more power–if the communication is to succeed.
 To be successful, art must get a yes.
 It must be accepted as a communicative offering.
 It must be accepted as art.

 Every work of art represents a selection or a series of selections from among potentially infinite possibilities.
 There are many choices an artist must make when it comes to choreographing a dance, writing a novel, designing a building, painting a picture, performing a line in a script, etc. But when a work of art is truly successful it seems that the selections the artist made were the only right selections.
 Any change to the work would damage it.
 If we change one word in a Shakespeare play, that would damage the play–or at least that is our belief.
 Thus the work of art seems necessary even though it is contingent.
 We feel that the play was written exactly as it was supposed to have been written even though there was never any “supposed to.”
+This is a paradox of the possible becoming necessary.
 As Luhmann puts it,